hellbox/srob-migration/content/reviews/strange-bedfellows.md

 name = "Strange bedfellows"
 title = "Strange bedfellows"
-dek = "A classic argument between philosophy and poetry resolved twice: by the logical Richard Rorty and the lyrical Maged Zaher." type = "Review"facebookauto = "Richard Rorty asks the big questions about philosophy, poetry, and the nature of existence; Maged Zaher may have the answers." twitterauto = "Richard Rorty asks the big questions about philosophy, poetry, and existence; Maged Zaher has the answers." reviews_byline = ["writers/samuel-filby.md"] reviews_books = ["books/philosophy-as-poetry.md", "books/opting-out.md"]
+dek = "A classic argument between philosophy and poetry resolved twice: by the logical Richard Rorty and the lyrical Maged Zaher." type = "Review" facebookauto = "Richard Rorty asks the big questions about philosophy, poetry, and the nature of existence; Maged Zaher may have the answers." twitterauto = "Richard Rorty asks the big questions about philosophy, poetry, and existence; Maged Zaher has the answers." reviews_byline = ["writers/samuel-filby.md"] reviews_books = ["books/philosophy-as-poetry.md", "books/opting-out.md"]